DecLearn/declearn/docs/quickstart.md

 This section is parsed as the fields of a `FLOptimConfig` dataclass.
 Check its [documentation][declearn.main.config.FLOptimConfig] to see more details on these three sub-sections.
-For more details on available fields within those subsections, you can naviguate inside the documentation of the [`Aggregator`][declearn.aggregator.Aggregator] and [`Optimizer`][declearn.optimizer.Optimizer] classes.
+For more details on available fields within those subsections, you can navigate inside the documentation of the [`Aggregator`][declearn.aggregator.Aggregator] and [`Optimizer`][declearn.optimizer.Optimizer] classes.